 One of the muscles in the quadriceps, the vastus lateralis, is on the outer side of your quads.
 But this is really more of a front-facing muscle responsible for bending and extending than an outer thigh muscle.

 Overuse—or repeatedly stressing it out through similar activities—contributes to IT band tightness, which is why it's common in athletes, according to the Hospital for Special Surgery.

 Additionally, since the IT band works in concert with the glutes to support the hips, if your glutes aren't pulling their weight, your IT band could suffer.
 "If the glutes are weak, fatigued, or tight, this may cause additional stress or strain on the [outer thigh muscles] and IT band to 'pick up the slack' with everyday movements and activities," Martinez says.

 How do you relieve pain in the outside of your thigh?

-Outer thigh stretches are tricky.
-"Due to its location on the body, it can be a challenging area to stretch by yourself," says Martinez.
-"Generally it requires stretching tools or placing your body in specific positions which may be challenging if you are just beginning your flexibility journey."
-The IT band itself can't be stretched, because it's tissue, not muscle.
-So when working to relieve IT band tension, Martinez says to focus on surrounding muscles like the glutes and the tensor fascia latae, a muscle that connects to the gluteus maximus and runs alongside the IT band.
-Try these three stretches to relieve tight outer thighs.
+To loosen up a tight IT band, you want to stretch the surrounding muscles.
+But outer thigh stretches can be tricky.
+"Due to [the IT band's] location on the body, it can be a challenging area to stretch by yourself," says Martinez.
+"Generally it requires stretching tools or placing your body in specific positions, which may be challenging if you are just beginning your flexibility journey."

 1. Pigeon Pose